olgapavlova/zoomboard/README.md

 ![Full cirquit diagram for Zoom keyboard](https://github.com/olgapavlova/zoom_keyboard/assets/5625988/7656b938-0886-4e6d-8caa-029cd1dc3319)

 ### Breadboard Prototype
-It is not necessary to mount all details (as you can see on photo), one button is enough for prototype purpuses.
+It is not necessary to mount all details (as you can see on photo), one button is enough for prototype purposes.

 ![Breadboard prototype of Zoom keyboard](https://github.com/olgapavlova/zoom_keyboard/assets/5625988/3e66ba8a-be09-422c-8dff-8041e19eac43)